 Known as the 'tamborrada', the beat of the drum is at the centre of Holy Week, just like in other towns in Lower Aragon, along the so-called Drum Route.
 The fiesta begins at midnight on Maundy Thursday with the 'rompida' or the beginning of the 'tamborrada' (the beating of the drums), following a signal from the mayor.
 The drums sound all night until 2:00 in the morning, when a type of procession, known as the 'rosarieros' or wakers-up, begins.
 They make 14 stops, corresponding with the 14 stations of the Via Crucis, singing old songs.
-Once finished, the drumbeats are continued by men dressed in black tunics.
-Women may only participate during the second night from Friday to Saturday, and just for a short while.
+Once finished, the drumbeats are continued by people dressed in black tunics.

 - Date: To be confirmed